siusoon/The-Spinning-Wheel-of-Life/README.md

 # The Spinning Wheel of Life (still work-in-progress)

-The project explores the micro-temporality of data streams by speculating a notable cultural icon.
-Instead of having an animated gif, A throbber is redesigned with which it spins as the machine receives data and stores them in a buffer for immediate retrieval.
-It yields an unusual and unstable spinning which is subject to the live networked condition.
+The Spinning Wheel of Life, with a running throbber, responses to technological networks, data transmission and material substrates in real time.
+The visual cultural icon represnts the nature of the Internet which is something not very stable, with ruptures, gaps and glitches, as part of the digital culture fundamentally.

-(Beyond the negative connotations of waitings, frustrations and annoyance, how might we reflect on a throbber, also known as the spinning wheel of death, that has become a cultural object and used commonly in contemporary software culture?)
+While a throbber may convey a negative connotation with the need of waiting for an unknowable time.
+The time may be considered as unproductive or as a waste of time.
+Instead of having an animated gif, a throbber is redesigned with which it spins as the machine receives data and stores them in a buffer for immediate retrieval, resulting in an unusual spinning, beyond what the term "throb" is denoted.
+From the microscopic time interval of digital signal processing to the planetary scale of data capitalization, the piece invites for a speculation of this cultural icon beyond the slowness of network and explores the micro-temporality of streams.

 # How it works
 A software is made in processing, constantly listening to a range of IP addresses in real-time.
 Each display of an ellipse is subjected to network packet arrival.
 A series of the ellipse will form a noticeable and animated icon - throbber.